-A judge was impatient, abrasive, and improperly threatened a deputy public defender with contempt, and made personal and unnecessary comments about a deputy district attorney.
+A judge made statements that conveyed bias and prejudgment to a deputy public defender, a deputy district attorney, criminal defendants who requested counsel, and DUI defendants who would not agree to plea deals.
 Com. on Jud.
 Performance, In the Matter Concerning Judge Richard A. Vlavianos (2023) pp. 8-10.